Exercise and Breast Cancer: How Regular Movement Can Help Reduce Your Risk

 Breast cancer and obesity are both on the rise worldwide and, interestingly, the two diseases are connected.
 Obesity can significantly increase a woman’s risk of breast cancer after menopause, according to the National Cancer Institute.
 Furthermore, women who are obese at the time of diagnosis have a 30 percent higher chance of dying from breast cancer or other causes in the years following their diagnosis.
 The American Cancer Society’s 2019 statistics attribute rising incidence rates of hormone receptor (HR)–positive breast cancer—the most common type of breast cancer—to the increasing prevalence of excess body weight.

 RELATED: 10 Ways to Reduce Breast Cancer Risk and Improve Your Overall Health

 Remarkably, even dietary choices in childhood and adolescence can have an impact.
 Studies by BCRF researchers Drs.
 Graham Colditz, Walter Willett, and others have shown that being overweight early in life increases a woman’s risk of benign breast disease, which can increase her chance of future breast cancer.

-Although the evidence is clear, we do not yet fully understand the connection between exercise, body weight and breast cancer risk.
+How does exercise reduce cancer risk?
+Although the evidence is clear, we do not yet fully understand the connection between exercise, breast cancer risk, and weight.
 BCRF investigators are working to unravel the biologic mechanisms underlying this relationship and develop effective intervention strategies.

-Ultimately, understanding the impact of exercise, diet, and weight loss on breast cancer risk could lead to the development of personalized and more effective prevention strategies, like specific diet and exercise plans.
+Ultimately, understanding the interplay between breast cancer, diet, exercise, and weight loss could lead to the development of personalized and more effective prevention strategies, like specific diet and exercise plans.